 - Make dressing simple.
-Lay out clothes ahead of time, in the order he likes to put them on.
+Lay out clothes ahead of time, in the order they like to put them on.
 Offer dressing aids like buttonhooks or long-handled shoehorns.

-- Let him dress himself as much as possible.
-Suggest that he sit down and dress on the side most affected first.
+- Let them dress themself as much as possible.
+Suggest that they sit down and dress on the side most affected first.

 - Serve fiber -- like whole grains, bran cereals, fruits, and vegetables -- to prevent constipation, a common Parkinson's issue.
-If he’s used to a low-fiber diet, add fiber slowly.
+If they are used to a low-fiber diet, add fiber slowly.

 - Serve a calcium-rich food at least three times a day to prevent osteoporosis.
 This is a special concern with a person with Parkinson's, because falls that can lead to fractures are more likely.
 Dairy foods like cheese and vitamin D-fortified milk and yogurt are good choices.

 - The Parkinson's drug levodopa is absorbed best on an empty stomach.
 Protein can decrease its absorption.
-So, serve protein at dinner -- not earlier in the day around the time he takes his medicine.
+So, space out proteins so they are served after they take their medicine, which may be every 3-4 hours.

-- Don't let his symptoms discourage participating in activities.
+- Don't let their symptoms discourage participating in activities.
 Specially adapted tools are available to help with things like holding a paintbrush.
-His occupational therapist can also suggest strategies.
+Their occupational therapist can also suggest strategies.
 If some hobbies become too hard, like playing a musical instrument, go to a concert or listen to music instead.

 - Try relaxing activities to reduce stress, which can make symptoms worse.
 Listening to music and relaxation guided imagery may help ease tremors.
 You can learn guided imagery from books, CDs, or DVDs.

-- Besides the daily exercise that his doctor probably suggests, urge him to exercise his face muscles, jaw, and mouth.
+- Besides the daily exercise that their doctor probably suggests, urge them to exercise their face muscles, jaw, and mouth.
 Sing or read out loud (using big lip movements) or make faces.

 The hands-on daily tasks of caregiving can be hard for both of you.
 But they also bring you together.
 As much as possible, focus on what your loved one can do.
-Taking part in his own care and enjoying hobbies will help him enjoy life more.
+Taking part in their own care and enjoying hobbies will help them enjoy life more.